beerendan/LogoMaker/README.md

 ## Usage
 Once all packages are installed, run node index.js in the command line and follow the prompts for text selection, shape and colours for both.
 The newly generated logo will appear as a .svg file in the main directory.

-Screenshot of live project:
+Video of live project: https://drive.google.com/file/d/1WMN0yim_sf-0FIYNOpXEVn1RI9oDIcyr/view

-Link to deployed project:

 Link to project gitHub repository: https://github.com/beerendan/LogoMaker